ARDG-NRAO/LibRA/README.md

 This repository therefore contains _only_ the algorithmically necessary scientific code, and a build system to compile it into a library of algorithms.
 Such a library can be directly used as a third-party library by others in the RA community.
-A three different interfaces to the library are provided for accessing the algorithms via C++ or Python, or as an end-user via standalone applications built to conveniently configure and execute the algorithms from a Linux shell.
+Via this project, three different interfaces to the library are provided for accessing the algorithms via C++, Python, or as an end-user via standalone applications built to conveniently configure and execute the algorithms from a Linux shell.

 Interferometric radio telescopes are indirect imaging devices which collect data in the Fourier domain.
-Transforming the raw data from such devices to images requires application of sophisticated algorithms to reconstruct the image.
-The fundamental scientific principles behind such telescopes are the same as in other domains that rely on indirect imaging such as Magnetic Resonance Imaging (MRI) and Ultrasound imaging.
+Transforming the raw data from such devices to images require application of sophisticated algorithms to reconstruct the image.
+The fundamental scientific principles behind such telescopes share commonalities with other domains that rely on indirect imaging such as Magnetic Resonance Imaging (MRI) and Ultrasound imaging.
 To make RA algorithms available for application in such fields and enable cross-discipline R&D, the API to